 Legislative internships and press internships are available, and interns’ responsibilities will vary.
 They will be asked to answer phones, run errands, research legislation for the Member and legislative staff, attend hearings and briefings, and draft press releases and constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.

-To apply for a fall 2019 internship in my Washington, DC office, please send a resume, cover letter and a brief writing sample to Aaron at Aaron.Groce@mail.house.gov with “Fall 2019 Legislative Internship” in the subject line by July 26, 2019.
+To apply for a spring 2019 internship in my Washington, DC office, please send a resume, cover letter and a brief writing sample to Aaron at Aaron.Groce@mail.house.gov with “Spring 2020 Legislative Internship” in the subject line no later than November 22nd.
 Applicants must include their proposed start and end dates and availability in the email application.

 In my District office, located in Aurora, fellows may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, fellows may be assigned to assist in various constituent case work, or work on District-based projects of importance.
 Please note, you must be able to receive college credit for this fellowship to be eligible.